The Ossiarch Bonereapers are the elite legions of Nagash: an army of restless bone constructs led by Katakros the Undefeated.

 Abilities for the Ossiarch Bonereapers Warband

-- Nadirite Weapon (Double, Everyone): Add 1 to the damage characteristic (for both hit and critical hit) for attacks with range 3 or less.
+- Nadirite Weapon (Double, Everyone): Add 1 to the damage characteristic (for both hit and critical hit).

 - Hunt and Kill (Double, Necropolis Stalkers): If the fighter is within 6” of an enemy model, can do a bonus move towards the nearest enemy.